ricea/websocketstream-explainer/README.md

 ws.onclose => evt => evt.wasClean ? done() : signalErrorSomehow();
 ```

-The major difference is that the second example won°«t wait for `process()` to
+The major difference is that the second example won‚Äôt wait for `process()` to
 complete before calling it again; it will keep hammering it as long as messages
 keep arriving.